Skip to main content

 The cellular machinery that reads the DNA script is blocked from accessing it, so the gene’s instructions are not carried out.
 Conversely, when methyl groups are removed, the gene can become active, its instructions read loud and clear.
 This process is fundamental to normal development.

 It is how a cell knows to become a heart cell instead of a skin cell, even though both contain the exact same DNA.
 The pattern of methylation dictates which genes are expressed to define that cell’s unique identity and function.
-Nutrients from our diet, particularly those involved in a process called like folate and B vitamins, are the direct source for these methyl groups.
+Nutrients from our diet, particularly those involved in a process called one-carbon metabolism like folate and B vitamins, are the direct source for these methyl groups.
 This provides a tangible link between your nutrition and your gene expression.

 Histone Modification Shaping Access to Your Genes